What to expect when you move to Brussels

 Two key points to keep in mind when planning your move to Brussels:

-When landlords say you can register or “domicile” with your lease that means you can register to live in Brussels legally.
+When landlords say you can register or “domicile” with your lease that means you can use that address to register to live in Brussels legally.
 If you have seen the term “non-domiciliation,” you can’t register to live legally at that address and might want to reconsider housing options.

 Residents of non-EU member states will need to apply for a visa prior to requesting residency.
 Most likely your employer has already finalized this process, which includes work permits and necessary applications.

-Online Services: Staying Connected
+Mobile Phone Services: Staying Connected

 At Morton Place, you’ll be up and running with wifi and Internet services in no time.
-But if you need to start from e-scratch, update your mobile phone service, or require other online necessities, you’ll find a slew of spots in Brussels to stay connected.
-Visit companies like Proximus, Orange, Telenet, Base, and Mobile Vikings for internet and mobile subscriptions, prepaid & SIM cards, products and more.
+But if you need to update your mobile phone service, or require other online necessities, you’ll find a slew of spots in Brussels to stay connected.
+Visit companies like Proximus, Orange, Telenet, and Base for mobile subscriptions, prepaid & SIM cards, products and more.
+Prepaid cards from local nightshops can be tempting but unless they come from a major provider, are best avoided.
 Pop into the Apple store for all the latest & greatest gadgets, centrally located near Avenue Louise.

-Public Transportation in Brussels: Get Around Town in Public…
+Public Transportation in Brussels: Get Around Town

 The public transport network in Brussels offers swift and reliable options for getting around town.
 Take your pick of trams, buses, and the metro depending on where you are and where you want to go.
 You can even check your commute time at the interactive transport site STIB-MIVB and also find the fastest way to get from point A to B in this bustling city.